fbpx

 FacebookTwitterWhatsApp

 I am one of those people who used to have fantastic skin without any issues like pimples or acne.
-But now that I am my 30s my skin has started betraying me.
+But now that I am in my 30s my skin has started betraying me.
 I have started experiencing what is called adult acne and I hate it.
 The acne seems to be around the chin area and nowadays I have to be really careful about getting breakouts because sometimes they break out after eating certain foods and sometime during my menstrual circle.

 So when Mirror Mirror Salon told me about their Swahili Facial Massage and asked me to try it I was willing to go try it and see if it would sort out my face for a few weeks.
-According to Mirror Mirror Salon, the Swahili Facial Massage an all natural based facial procedure that has healed so many skin care issues for lots of women.
+According to Mirror Mirror Salon, the Swahili Facial Massage an all-natural based facial procedure that has healed so many skin care issues for lots of women.

-I was told the procedure would take around 1 1/2 hour and so I went ready for anything.
+I was told the procedure would take around 1 1/2 hours and so I went ready for anything.
 I had booked an appointment and when I got there I was put into the able hands of Lucy.
 After changing into a robe I was ready to go.
 The Swahili Facial Massage uses natural ingredients like lemon, honey, avocado, turmeric and rose water so first I watched Lucy mixing some of the ingredients.

 This was how I looked before.